HL7/fhir-pacio-rt/input/pagecontent/underlying_technologies.md

 * [Security]({{site.data.fhir.path}}security.html)
 * [Security Labels]({{site.data.fhir.path}}security-labels.html)

-This implementation guide supports the [R4]({{site.data.fhir.path}}index.html) version of the FHIR standard and builds on the [US Core Implementation Guide](http://hl7.org/fhir/us/core) and implementers need to familiarize themselves with the profiles in that guide.
-Implementers should also familiarize themselves with the FHIR resources used within the guide:
+The Re-assessment Timepoints IG supports the [R4]({{site.data.fhir.path}}index.html) version of the FHIR® standard and builds on the [US Core Implementation Guide](http://hl7.org/fhir/us/core); therefore, implementers of the Re-assessment Timepoints IG need to familiarize themselves with the Profiles and FHIR® Resources in the US Core IG:

 <table>
   <td>